albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 - Anti-retaliation protections activate
 - ESO establishment begins; algorithmically neutral districting development commences
 - Administrative preparation begins for Titles I-IV
+- **30-day hold filing window opens:** Members who wish to forgo the salary increase above the pre-enactment rate ($174,000) for the enactment year must file a voluntary compensation hold within 30 days of enactment; the hold runs through December 31 of that year

 **Your decisions:**

-- How to message the compensation increases to constituents
+- How to message the compensation increases to constituents -- the voluntary compensation hold (Section 502(e)) is one available option
+- **Whether to file a voluntary compensation hold** for the enactment year (Section 502(e)): the hold is irrevocable for the calendar year and amounts are permanently forfeited -- no back pay.
+If your district is likely to bristle at increased member pay, this is a clean, publicly disclosed opt-out.
+It is a constituent messaging tool, not a repudiation of the compensation structure.
+Filing deadline is 30 days post-enactment for the stub period; December 1 each subsequent year for the following calendar year
 - How to use professional development resources
 - Whether to begin base cultivation and coalition building work (recommended -- you have approximately three years before the system changes)

-### Pre-First FEMA Election (~2029-2032)
+### Pre-First CEMA Election (~2029-2032)

 This is the critical preparation window.
 Use it or lose it.